1on1pt/UFOs/README.md

 ![date_1-2-2010_results](https://user-images.githubusercontent.com/94148420/157995357-fac15a86-7f0f-4958-8385-4c907f862a87.PNG)

 But this particular search could be further refined if there is only an interest in UFO sightings in the State of Oregon on 1/12/2010.
-In addition to typing in the date of 1/12/2020, **"or"** is entered in the Enter State filter followed by hitting the ENTER key for the following two results:
+In addition to typing in the date of 1/12/2020, **"or"** is entered in the Enter State filter followed by hitting the ENTER key or clicking the mouse outside of a filter box for the following two results:

 ![date_1-2-2010_or_results](https://user-images.githubusercontent.com/94148420/157995841-a7aa032c-2925-4bd9-abc2-840f7316c313.PNG)